[6 MIN READ]

 Gastric bypass, also called Roux-en-Y gastric bypass, is one of the most common weight-loss surgeries performed in the United States.
-During surgery, the surgeon creates a small pouch at the top of the stomach, and then reroutes the small intestine so that it connects to the pouch instead of the larger stomach.
-Typically, surgery takes less than three hours and most patients remain in the hospital for one or two days.
+During surgery, the surgeon creates a small pouch at the top of the stomach and then reroutes the small intestine so that it connects to the pouch instead of the larger stomach.
+Typically, the surgery takes less than three hours and most patients remain in the hospital for one or two days.

 Gastric bypass isn’t the only type of weight-loss surgery.
 There are several types of bariatric surgery, each one offering something different depending on a patient’s needs and preferences.
 Here are a few options for bariatric surgery:

 - The sleeve gastrectomy requires removing nearly 75% of the stomach, leaving a narrow tube, like the shape of a banana.
 Unlike gastric bypass, this surgery doesn’t reroute the intestines.
 Although the stomach is significantly smaller, it works as it did before surgery.
 The difference is patients feel less hungry and are full after eating less food.

 - The adjustable gastric band doesn’t require making the stomach smaller or rerouting the intestine.
 Instead, a band is placed around the upper part of the stomach, dividing it into a small upper pouch and a larger pouch below the band.
 The small upper pouch limits the amount of food so that patients feel full after eating less food.

 - A more complex procedure is the duodenal switch, which entails removing 60-70% of a patient’s stomach and also bypassing a portion of the small intestine.
 The result is greater weight loss by reducing the number of calories absorbed, but also, a reduction in nutrient absorption.
 Patients who choose this surgery must take vitamin supplements for the rest of their lives.

 Who qualifies for bariatric surgery?